Courses

 VIZA 627 - Summer Industry Course - Summer 2008 (Dreamworks)

 In this course, we worked in teams of 5 to complete a 30 second animation based on a premise given to us by Dreamworks Animation, with their guidance throughout the process.
 I was lead lighter and surfacer for my team.
-See my gallery for more images.

 CPSC 489 - Computer Game Development - Spring 2008